abhishekbhardwaj/translate-tailwind-colors/readme.md

 # TailwindCSS Colors

 The goal of the website is to list out all of the [TailwindCSS](https://tailwindcss.com/) colors in different CSS color formats.
-This is currently not very easy to do and [TailwindCSS docs](https://tailwindcss.com/docs/customizing-colors) just lists them out as HEX codes.
+This is currently not very easy to do as [TailwindCSS docs](https://tailwindcss.com/docs/customizing-colors) just lists them out as HEX codes.

 ## Setup Instructions